steemdevelopment/ssc-exchange-method/README.md

-# ssc_exchange_method
+# ssc-exchange-tranactions
-This method allow people to check methods
+Script to allow a single endpoint

+Deposit and withdraw history